Chicago Style Citation

 Chicago Style Citation: Author-Date Reference

 Chicago’s Author-Date system, most often used in the (social) sciences, works with parenthetical citations in the text.
-These in-text citations include the author’s last name, publication date and, if relevant, page numbers.
+Chicago in-text citations include the author’s last name, publication date and, if relevant, page numbers.
 The in-text citations are always accompanied by a bibliography.

 The in-text citation is placed at the end of the sentence or paragraph that is quoted or paraphrased.
 However, you may be a little more flexible by integrating the citation in the sentence, as can be seen in the examples below.